Shanks0465/dViz/README.md

 # dViz
 A Visualization Library for Deep Learning.

-This library will enable you to view a presentable graph of your neural network architecture.
+This library will enable you to visualize your neural network architectures.